dlgur1994/dlgur1994.github.io/_posts/2020-11-23-Study-Machine-Learning-(1).md

 ### 1. What is Artificial Intelligence?
 Artificial intelligence (AI) is a system or program to mimic human intelligence.
 And AI is divided into strong AI and weak AI.
 Strong AI: Artificial intelligence with strong performance that is no different from a person's ability, but it cannot be made yet.
-* ex) "Jarvis" from "Iron Man"
+* ex) "Jarvis" from "Iron Man"<br/>
 Weak AI: Artificial intelligence that performs operations in specific areas
-* ex) driving assistance system, "Siri" from 'Apple'
+* ex) driving assistance system, "Siri" from 'Apple'<br/>
 <br/>

 ### 2. What is Machine Learning?